 Beliefs to which these festivals are linked are expressed in the story of the Destruction of Mankind, incorporated in the Book of the Heavenly Cow, a New Kingdom composition.
 The recent discovery of a 'porch of drunkenness' from a Hathor chapel of Hatshepsut by the Johns Hopkins University expedition to the Mut complex in Thebes attests to these festivals as early as the 18th Dynasty.
 Although scenes of banquets in 18th dynasty Theban tombs have been connected to the Beautiful Feast of the Valley, recent studies suggest that not all are, and that some banquets are celebrations of these Hathor feasts, particularly when accompanied by musicians and dancers.
 This paper will discuss other evidence that these rites for Hathor are commemorated in 18th dynasty tomb paintings, including representation of offerings and ritual vessels related to them against a backdrop of activities in the marshes.

--- Cynthia Sheikholeslami, Hathor's Festival of Drunkenness: Evidence from the New Kingdom and Third Intermediate Period
+-- Sheikholeslami, C. 2011, Hathor's Festival of Drunkenness: Evidence from the New Kingdom and Third Intermediate Period